Tremors (franchise)

 The Tremors franchise consists of a series of American monster comedy-horror films and a spin-off television show, with a plot centered around attacks from subterranean worm-like creatures known as Graboids.
-It began in 1990 with the release of Tremors, which spawned a series of direct-to-video films and the titular television series.
-In 2017, a second television series was ordered to air on Syfy, and a pilot was shot, but the project was ultimately cancelled.
+It began in 1990 with the release of Tremors, which spawned a series of direct-to-video films and a television series.
+A second television series was ordered to air on Syfy, and a pilot was shot for the spring of 2018, but the project was ultimately cancelled.

 Films

 Tremors (1990)

 Tremors is a 1990 American monster film directed by Ron Underwood, with a screenplay by S. S. Wilson and Brent Maddock, starring Kevin Bacon, Fred Ward, Finn Carter, Michael Gross and Reba McEntire.
 It was distributed by Universal Pictures.

 Tremors 2: Aftershocks (1996)

 Tremors 2: Aftershocks is a 1996 action-horror sequel to Tremors, in which the character of Earl Bassett, returning from the first movie, is hired to deal with a subterranean "Graboid" infestation at a Mexican oilfield.
 It was directed by S. S. Wilson, and stars Fred Ward, Christopher Gartin, Michael Gross and Helen Shaver.
 It introduced a new creature called the Shriekers.